 - The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures.
-Minor improvements could be made to the process for obtaining Disclosure and Barring Service (DBS) checks. - The clinical staff provided patients' care and treatment in line with current guidelines.
+On the day of inspection some face masks for the self-inflating bag were missing and the oropharyngeal airways had passed their expiry date.
+These were ordered immediately, and evidence sent. - The practice had systems to help them manage risk to patients and staff. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.

-- · Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff were providing preventive care and supporting patients to ensure better oral health. - The appointment system took account of patients' - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.
+- The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff were providing preventive care and supporting patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The provider asked patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.